ARTS-Laboratory/Dataset-Friction-Damper-with-Backlash/data/README.md

 * For characterization tests: sinusoidal signal varied in amplitude: (0.5 in, 1 inch, 1.5 inch), frequency: (0.1 Hz, 0.25 Hz, 0.5 Hz, 1 Hz, 2 Hz) and band tension (0 lb, 30 lb, 36 lb).
 * Five tests excluded because of limitation of test setup: (1.5 in, 2 Hz, 0 lb), (1 in, 2 Hz, 30 lb), (1.5 in, 2 Hz, 30 lb), (1 in, 2 Hz, 36 lb), (1.5 in, 2 Hz, 36 lb).
 ### Earthquake predefined displacements
+* Six tests of the device under 36 lb band tension were performed from three earthquake displacements run with DBE and MCE scale factors.
 * The displacement data was taken from hybrid simulation tests of the BRFD installed a two-story reinforced concrete building, but these tests are predefined displacements.
-* Six tests were created from three earthquake displacements run with DBE and MCE scale factors.

 |Earthquake ID|Scale Factor (DBE level)|Earthquake Name|Year|Station Name|Magnitude|Mechanism|
 |-------------|------------------------|---------------|----|------------|---------|---------|